Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 }
 ```

-**Use a single non-repeating image to fill page.**
+**Use a single non-repeating image to fill a page.**

 Here the background image is set in the body.
-Repeat is none, and the background size is set to cover.
+Repeat is none, and the background-size is set to cover.

 ```CSS
 body {